dlebansais/PgSurveyor-Disclosed/README.md

 12. Keep clicking survey maps to the last.
 13. Run to yet another location in the zone different than the other two, then select it in PgSurveyor.
 14. The first survey map is highlighted in blue again, but this time when you click it it will show a red dot on the map.
 This is where triangulation has put the motherlode.
 Keep clicking all survey maps and see all red dots show up.
 15. Click the start button.
-This is the third button from the right, at the bottom of the border around the map window (check tooltips).
+This is the first button from the right, at the bottom of the border around the map window (check tooltips).
 16. A yellow dot should appear on the map near to the location of your character, and one of the survey maps in your inventory should be highlighted with a yellow border.
 Run to the yellow dot, right-click the highlighted survey map and blam!
 The motherlode appears!
 17. Don't forget to collect the metal.
 The program updates only after collecting.
 18. A new yellow dot appears at the next location, and the corresponding map is highlighted again.